SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 This means that to determine total power, your left-leg power is doubled.
 This may lead to inaccuracies caused by left/right leg disbalances.

-You can read about this more in my single vs. dual-sided power meters comparison.
+You can read more about this in my comparison of single vs. dual-sided power meters.

 SRAM Rival vs. Force vs. RED: Summary